MJstephenson/FarmMemoryGame/README.md

 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
-- [Markdown Builder by Tim Nelson](https://traveltimn.github.io/readme-builder) used to help generate the Markdown files.

 ## Testing